symbolic-drift/drift-lens/README.md

-# Symbolic Drift
+# DriftLens

 Measuring how much an LLM's *reasoning trajectory* changes when its prompt is perturbed — and training models to be robust against it.

-This repository contains the reference implementation for the **Symbolic Drift** benchmark and the post training recipes used in the accompanying paper.
+This repository contains the reference implementation for the **DriftLens** benchmark and the post training recipes used in the accompanying paper.
 Given a chain-of-thought response, we map each reasoning step to a symbol from a small ontology, then compare the resulting symbol sequence against a reference using